 Hurricane Maria's path: Track the storm here

+A Category 3 storm, Hurricane Maria is heading for the Turks and Caicos Islands Thursday morning, the National Hurricane Center said.

+Maria briefly downgraded to a Category 2 storm Wednesday but gained more strength by Thursday morning.
+The National Hurricane Center predicted that it will continue to strengthen.

-Hurricane Maria made landfall in Puerto Rico Wednesday as a powerful Category 4 storm.
+Early Wednesday, Maria made landfall in Puerto Rico as a powerful Category 4 hurricane, destroying hundreds of homes and knocking out power to the entire U.S. territory of 3.4 million people.

-Puerto Rico Gov. Ricardo Rossello warned that Maria would cause the island to "lose a lot of infrastructure."

-As Maria continued across the Atlantic Ocean, it threatened Caribbean islands already left devastated by Hurricane Irma earlier this month.
+The storm's center passed near or over the U.S. Virgin Island of Saint Croix overnight Tuesday.

-St. Croix was largely spared the widespread damage caused by Hurricane Irma on the chain's St. Thomas and St. John islands just two weeks ago.
-But this time, the island would experience five hours of hurricane force winds starting about 11 p.m.
-EST, U.S. Virgin Islands Gov. Kenneth Mapp said.
+Saint Croix, largely spared the widespread damage caused by Hurricane Irma just weeks ago, this time experienced five hours of hurricane force winds, U.S. Virgin Islands Gov. Kenneth Mapp said.

 Where is Maria today?

-Hurricane Maria is about 15 miles south-southwest of San Juan, Puerto Rico, the National Hurricane Center said in its 8 a.m.
-ET advisory Wednesday.
+Hurricane Maria is 105 miles east-northeast of Puerto Planta, Dominican Republic and 155 miles southeast of Grand Turk Island, according to the National Hurricane Center's 11 a.m.
+ET advisory Thursday.

 HURRICANE WARNING VS. WATCH: HOW ARE THEY DIFFERENT?

-The storm is traveling northwest at about 10 mph with maximum sustained winds of 150 mph.
+The storm is traveling northwest at 9 mph with maximum sustained winds of 115 mph.

-The eye of Maria will continue to move across Puerto Rico Wednesday morning, forcasters said.

 What else should I know about the hurricane?

-A FEMA spokesman told Fox News that Maria could impact Saint Croix more than Saint Thomas or Saint John, the two islands hit the hardest by Irma.
-Saint Croix, the largest of the U.S. Virgin Islands, had largely been providing aid to its sister islands.

-Saint John was left without basic necessities, shelter and power after Irma.
-Many residents have been unable to evacuate ahead of Maria, they told Fox News.

-The U.S. Virgin Islands, along with the British Virgin Islands, Puerto Rico, Culebra, Vieques, Dominican Republic, Turks and Caicos Islands and the Southeastern Bahamas are all under a hurricane warning, the National Hurricane Center said.
+The Dominican Republic, Turks and Caicos Islands and Southeastern Bahamas are under a hurricane warning, the National Hurricane Center said.

 “A warning means that hurricane conditions are expected whereas a watch means that conditions are possible,” according to the National Oceanic and Atmospheric Administration’s National Ocean Service.